-To reduce class size and eliminate combination classes, we are adding two additional teaching units.
+To reduce class size and eliminate combination classes, the district will allocate two additional teaching units to Lake Forest.
 Three ineffective instructional personnel were removed.
 The decision to move these teachers was based on their lack of commitment to turnaround, professional development, and intensive reading intervention.